 Finally, an update on another pilot project for a bird in need of conservation effort.
 Breeding hen harriers in England are at a critical population level.
 We lead and are involved in a number of initiatives to aid recovery under Defra’s Hen Harrier Recovery Plan.

 One of these initiatives is the licensing of both diversionary feeding to reduce predation from hen harriers on red grouse and of the trial of brood management to establish if it can contribute to harrier conservation.

 Given the status of the harrier population and the interest this trial has attracted we have taken a very careful approach to the licensing, just as we have with both the eagles and the curlews described above.
 We issued the licence last year and successfully defended the approach in court later in the year.

 The information required for the overall operation of the brood management trial has now been approved by Natural England.
 In particular we have approved the Scientific Advisory Group (SAG) membership and a Monitoring and Evaluation Strategy that will ensure we learn as much as possible from this trial about the potential for brood management to be used as a conservation technique.

-We understand that there are active hen harrier nests this year that meet the licensed criteria for trial brood management and willing landowners who want to be part of the trial.
-The licensee is working on the final information required before action may be taken in 2019.
-We are ready to take the next careful step in this trial, aware that the licensed activity and the research will rightly come under close scrutiny from the SAG, from ourselves as the licensing authority and by those both supportive of and opposed to this trial.
+Natural England has confirmed that all final conditions have been met and action has been taken under the licence (27 June 2019).
+In the interest of the welfare of the harriers we will not be providing any further updates at present.
+This is the next careful step in the trial, aware that the licensed activity and the research will rightly come under close scrutiny from the SAG, from ourselves as the licensing authority and by those both supportive of and opposed to this trial.